 - Pass safe staffing regulations, end mandated overtime (except for emergencies), and engage nurses and CNAs in efforts to reduce paperwork and streamline regulations--so they can spend more time caring for patients, and less time pleasing bureaucrats.

 - Increase the minimum wage to $15/hour and implement paid sick days, equal pay, and family leave.
 This will not only provide better pay to seniors who wish to work, but will also protect people working in industries that serve seniors, as well as attract new people to caregiving industries.

-- Protect locally-owned health providers, in-home care providers, and other senior service providers from unaccountable, out-of-state companies through our (forthcoming plan) to Prosecute Corporate Criminals.
+- Protect locally-owned health providers, in-home care providers, and other senior service providers from unaccountable, out-of-state companies through our plan to Prosecute Corporate Criminals and Corrupt Politicians.

 - Support the passage of laws that give seniors more power over their end-of-life decisions.